syncfusion-content/blazor-docs/blazor/gantt-chart/context-menu.md

 ```
 ## Disable context menu items dynamically in Gantt

-You can enable or disable context menu items using the **Disabled** property.
+You can enable or disable the context menu items using the **Disabled** property.
 Here, you can enable and disable the **Edit** context menu items in [ContextMenuOpen](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttEvents-1.html#Syncfusion_Blazor_Gantt_GanttEvents_1_ContextMenuOpen) event of Gantt.
 This event will be triggered before opening the ContextMenu.
 You can disable the context menu item by defining the corresponding context menu items **Disabled** property as **true**.

 The following sample code demonstrates how to enable or disable context menu items dynamically in Gantt using event arguments of [ContextMenuOpen](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttEvents-1.html#Syncfusion_Blazor_Gantt_GanttEvents_1_ContextMenuOpen) event,